hritvik-27/ECS-163---Final-Project/README.md

 ## ECS 163 Final Project
 ### Group 16

+Our storytelling uses a martini-glass structure.\
+The top of the page contains our story elements and some static charts.\
+At the bottom is our interactive visualization.

 Our visualization is formed of two main charts:\
 On the left of the page is a map of India.\
 On the right is a radar plot for comparing cities.